jelster/MWOCommandConsole/index.md

 ###Key Features:
 * View multiple designs at once, side-by-side
-* See MWO concept art in its' full glory
+* See MWO art in its full-sized glory
 * Integrates with [SmurfyLab](http://mwo.smurfy-net.de) so you don't have to re-enter any data
 * Browse your full catalog of 'Mech designs in a meaningful manner with a UI optimized to display only the most relevant data you need to make the tough choices any MechCommander faces on the battlefield

-###Important Requirements
+###App Requirements:
-1. This app requires an API key from (mwo.smurfy-net.de) to download loadout data.
-This key can come from any user, and can be used to "show off" your catalog to friends.
-Alternatively, you can choose to have the app save your API key for future use, avoiding the need to have to re-enter it when refreshing data.
+1. the MWO Command Console app requires an API key from (mwo.smurfy-net.de) to download loadout data.
+2. This key can come from any user, and can be used to "show off" your catalog to friends.
-2. Internet connection required to download data initially.
-This app has the limited ability to function off-line, allowing you to browse your designs even while not connected.
+3. Alternatively, you can choose to have the app save your API key in the Credential Vault for faster start-up and refresh times.
+4. An internet connection is required to refresh data.
+MWO Command Console stores catalog data for offline viewing between refreshes.